Geography of China: Eastern China

 North slope of Changbaishan in Jilin Province, near the border with North Korea.

 Sand dunes of the Gobi Desert near Dunhuang, in Gansu Province.

 The Loess Plateau near Hunyuan in Shanxi Province.

 East of the Tibetan Plateau, deeply folded mountains fan out toward the Sichuan Basin, which is ringed by mountains with 1,000–3,000 m elevation.
 The floor of the basin has an average elevation of 500 m and is home to one of the most densely farmed and populated regions of China.
 The Sichuan Basin is capped in the north by the eastward continuation of the Kunlun range, the Qinling, and the Dabashan.
 The Qinling and Dabashan ranges form a major north–south divide across China Proper, the traditional core area of China.
-Southeast of the Tibetan Plateau and south of the Sichuan Basin is the Yunnan-Guizhou Plateau, which occupies much of southwest China.
+Southeast of the Tibetan Plateau and south of the Sichuan Basin is the Yunnan–Guizhou Plateau, which occupies much of southwest China.
 This plateau, with an average elevation of 2,000 m, is known for its limestone karst landscape.

 South of the Yangtze, the landscape is more rugged.
 Like Shanxi Province to the north, Hunan and Jiangxi each have a provincial core in a river basin that is surrounded by mountains.
 The Wuling range separates Guizhou from Hunan.
 The Luoxiao and Jinggang divide Hunan from Jiangxi, which is separated from Fujian by the Wuyi Mountains.
-The southeast coastal provinces, Zhejiang, Fujian and Guangdong, have rugged coasts, with pockets of lowland and mountainous interior.
-The Nanling, an east–west mountain range across northern Guangdong, seals off Hunan and Jiangxi from Guangdong.
+The southeast coastal provinces, Zhejiang, Fujian and Guangdong, have rugged coasts, with pockets of lowland and mountainous interior shaped by the Southeast Hills, especially Zhejiang–Fujian Hills.
+The Nanling is an east–west trending mountain range across northern Guangdong that separates Guangdong from Hunan and Jiangxi.
+It forms part of the broader Liangguang Hills spanning much of Guangdong and Guangxi, creating predominantly mountainous terrain with extensive karst influence.